 - Read "The Basics of Room Draw & FAQ" section of this website!

-- Pay your $500 fall registration deposit – allowing you to participate in Room Draw and register for fall 2014 classes – by March 31, 2014 (Note: This is NOT a housing fee.
-This is the registration deposit you pay each spring that indicates your intention to return to Gustavus in the fall.
-This fee is payable through Student Accounts).
+- Pay your $500 fall registration deposit – allowing you to participate in Room Draw and register for fall 2016 classes – by March 31, 2016 (Note: This is NOT a housing fee.
+This is the registration deposit you pay each spring that indicates your intention to return to Gustavus in the fall).

 - Get your Room Draw slip from your P.O.
 Box. right after spring break.
 HOLD ON TO THIS DRAW SLIP.

-- Show up to the draw session for your preferred option.
-See the ROOM DRAW TIMELINE so you know when to show up to Alumni Hall to select your space.
+- Show up to the draw session for your preferred option (one person from each pair/group who has all draw slips from the group).
+Refer to the ROOM DRAW TIMELINE so you know when to show up to Alumni Hall to select your space.
 If you don't get a space when you first try, COME BACK until you get an assignment.

 - *NOTE: It is vital that you read through ALL Room Draw information.

 - *NOTE: You may not sell or trade your Room Draw number..

 - Like us on Facebook or follow us on Twitter for updates!

 - Four-person Apartments, Suites & Quads, Triples & Singles, Two-room clusters, Doubles

 - ILS Core Value Houses

 - International student roommates & Transfer student roommates

 - Building Descriptions and Floor Plans

 - Things to Think About when Selecting a Roommate